 The Addams are characterized by being a “kooky” gothic family.
 I love the Addams family and think this movie does an amazing job of bringing the humor and creepy together to replicate the magic of the original series.

 That being said, the comedy might not be enough to hide the underlying dark tone for some.
-Scary house, graveyards, severed hands, guns, swords, and electric chairs just to name a few of the highlights.
+The scary Addam’s Family house, graveyards, severed hands, guns, swords, and electric chairs just to name a few of the highlights.

 Without the comedy, this could easily be a horror movie.
 In fact, this would be the perfect movie for someone to make one of the fake trailers by splicing scenes together in a deceptive way.
 Addams Family as an actual horror movie is something that is long overdue.